Commercial Lawyers

 • Protecting intellectual property and commercial rights

-• Guiding business sales, purchases, and restructures
+• Counselling business sales, purchases, and restructures

 “Progressive Legal have helped me resolve some commercial law issues that recently came up.
 Their approach is transparent, they are clear on billing costs prior to starting the work and do look to keep costs down.”